-Whether you’ve had scoliosis most of your life, or have been diagnosed more recently, your spine deserves special care!
+Whether you’ve had scoliosis or hyper kyphosis most of your life, or have been diagnosed more recently, your spine deserves special care!
 Scoliosis can show up differently depending on the severity of the curve and your overall health.

 Working with me will give you insight into your unique curve(s) and how to take care of your spine and maintain your height, strength and posture as you age.

 Does this sound like you?

 - I’m afraid to exercise because I don’t want to hurt myself.

 - I don’t want my posture to get worse!